Food insecurity drives hunger in entire families, but often hits children the hardest. School and community programs targeting children seek to help.

 “I mean I’ve had young, especially young mothers who will come up, and somebody will holler, ‘Lisa, you’ve got a new one around the corner.’
 I’ve had them standing here, and they’ll be crying, ‘I’ve never had to ask for help.’
 I say, ‘Baby, you’ve come to the right place.
 That’s what we’re here for.
 We’re here to get you on your feet.’”

-The Living Waters pantry and many others like it are in high demand across Western North Carolina, where MANNA FoodBank distributed more than 18 million pounds of food to hungry clients last year.
+The Living Waters pantry and many others like it are in high demand across Western North Carolina, where MANNA FoodBank distributed more than 18 million pounds of food to clients facing hunger last year.

 Swain County was ranked 99 out of the state’s 100 counties when it came to food security among children in the Public School Forum of North Carolina’s Center for Afterschool Programs’ Roadmap of Need 2018.